-- (a) The Boardman Township Fire Department shall be provided with 24-hour access to the grounds.
-A lockbox shall be provided for its use. - (b) The only commercial uses permitted on-site shall be the rental of storage space and the pick-up and/or deposit of goods on the property in storage.
-Storage spaces, including outdoor storage areas, shall not be used to manufacture, fabricate, or process goods; service or repair vehicles, small engines, or electrical equipment; or to conduct similar activities; conduct garage sales or retail sales of any kind; or conduct any other commercial or industrial activity on-site. - (c) If the storage takes place inside an enclosed building where access to all storage units is within the building, the building shall comply with the minimum setbacks of the applicable zoning district. - (d) If the storage is within a building with exterior access to the storage units, there shall be a minimum setback of 100 feet between all residential lot lines and all buildings related to the self-service storage use. - (e) Temporary auction sales of storage unit contents may be permitted up to four times per calendar year. - (f) Units shall not be used for housing or any form of residence.
+- (a) The total number of "Self-Storage Facilities (Indoors)" and "Self-Storage Facilities (Outdoors)" units shall not exceed 100 units per site; and - (b) The "Self-Storage Facilities (Indoors)" and "Self-Storage Facilities (Outdoors)" buildings are used for storage only.
+No service work, repair work, manufacturing, cultivating, processing, aquaculture or similar activity is to occur within the storage units; and - (c) There shall be no outdoor storage of materials.
+RVs, boats, trailers, and other vehicles for which registration is required may be stored in a designated, striped parking space that is approved as part of the site plan review process; and - (d) The "Self-Storage Facilities (Indoors)" and "Self-Storage Facilities (Outdoors)" facilities shall include a manager's office; and - (e) The "Self-Storage Facilities (Indoors)" and "Self-Storage Facilities (Outdoors)" facilities shall connect to the water, wastewater and storm water facilities in accordance with requirements of the development regulations; and - (f) The hours of operation for the "Self-Storage Facilities (Indoors)" and "Self-Storage Facilities (Outdoors)" facilities shall be limited to between 7:00 a.m. and 10:00 p.m., consistent with loading time limitations of the Zoning Resolution; and - (g) Parking spaces and site circulation shall be provided as follows: - (i) One space per employee; - (ii) One space per every 20 storage units; and - (iii) ADA parking per building code; and - (iv) Pedestrian circulation shall be provided to ensure safe mobility within the site and to connect the "Self-Storage Facilities (Indoors)" and "Self-Storage Facilities (Outdoors)" facilities to the surrounding neighborhood. - (v) The Boardman Township Fire Department shall be provided with 24-hour access to the grounds.
+A lockbox shall be provided for its use. - (h) The only commercial uses permitted on-site shall be the rental of storage space and the pick-up and/or deposit of goods on the property in storage.
+Storage spaces, including outdoor storage areas, shall not be used to manufacture, fabricate, or process goods; service or repair vehicles, small engines, or electrical equipment; or to conduct similar activities; conduct garage sales or retail sales of any kind; or conduct any other commercial or industrial activity on-site. - (i) If the storage takes place inside an enclosed building where access to all storage units is within the building, the building shall comply with the minimum setbacks of the applicable zoning district. - (j) If the storage is within a building with exterior access to the storage units, there shall be a minimum setback of 100 feet between all residential lot lines and all buildings related to the self-service storage use. - (k) Temporary auction sales of storage unit contents may be permitted up to four times per calendar year. - (I) Units shall not be used for housing or any form of residence.

-(g) Self-Storage Facilities (Outdoors)
+(m) Self-Storage Facilities (Outdoors)